sigstore/architecture-docs/sigstore-public-deployment-spec.md

 #### 5.2.3 Rekor

-The public good instance uses `ecdsa-sha2-256-nistp256` for Rekor's public key.
+The public good instance may use any of the following for Rekor's public key and signatures:

+* `ecdsa-sha2-256-nistp256`
+* `ecdsa-sha2-384-nistp384`
+* `ed25519` (beginning with Rekor v2)

 #### 5.2.4 Timestamp Authority